- Library Cards

 The Library does not accept replacement items as substitution for lost, damaged, or incomplete items.

-- Selecting "Place Hold" in our online catalog on our website or in the Library.
+- By selecting "Place Hold" from the online catalog on our website.

 - In person with a staff member in the Library or on the Bookmobile.